-The Alcohol and Drug Policy Council (ADPC), co-chaired by the Commissioners of DMHAS and DCF, is the lead entity in the state working on the opioid crisis response.
+The Alcohol and Drug Policy Council (ADPC), co-chaired by the Commissioners of DMHAS and the Department of Children and Families (DCF), is the lead entity in the state working on the opioid crisis response.
 The ADPC currently has four working subcommittees addressing prevention, treatment, recovery and criminal justice with a focus on the current opioid epidemic: Alcohol and Drug Policy Council (ct.gov).
-The current statewide plan to address the opioid epidemic was developed by Yale University (Connecticut Opioid Response Initiative report) at the Governor's request and is in alignment with the efforts of the ADPC: https://portal.ct.gov/-/media/DMHAS/ADPC/COREInitiative10616pdf.pdf.
+The current statewide plan to address the opioid epidemic was developed by Yale School of Medicine (Connecticut Opioid Response Initiative report) at the Governor's request and is in alignment with the efforts of the ADPC: https://portal.ct.gov/-/media/dmhas/publications/osac/core-report-for-osac-31224.pdf.
 DMHAS is currently working with Yale to update this plan and its findings will guide future statewide activities to address the opioid epidemic.